A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

-We use this cSTM to evaluate the cost-effectiveness of four strategies: Strategy A, strategy B, a combination of A and B (strategy AB), and the standard of care (strategy SoC).
-Strategy A involves administering treatment A to individuals in S1 and S2.
-Treatment A increases the QoL of individuals only in S1 from 0.75 (utility without treatment, \texttt{u\_S1}) to 0.95 (utility with treatment A, \texttt{u\_trtA}) and costs \$12,000 per year (\texttt{c\_trtA}).
-This strategy does not impact the QoL of individuals in S2, nor does it change the risk of becoming sick or progressing through the sick states.
-Strategy B uses treatment B to reduce the rate of Sick individuals progressing to the S2 state with a hazard ratio (HR) of 0.6 (\texttt{hr\_S1S2\_trtB}) and costs \$13,000 per year (\texttt{c\_trtB}).
-Treatment B does not affect QoL.
-Strategy AB involves administering both treatments A and B, resulting in benefits in increased QoL in patients in the S1 state and reduced risk of progression from S1 to S2, accounting for the costs of both treatments.
-We discount both costs and QALYs at an annual rate of 3\%.
-Model parameters and the corresponding R variable names are presented in Table \ref{tab:param-table} and follow the notation described in the DARTH coding framework.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2019e}{12}}

-Note that for strategy A, the model has identical transition probabilities to SoC.
-The only difference is the added cost of the treatment for S1 and S2, and QoL increases for S1.
+We use this cSTM to evaluate the cost-effectiveness of different treatment strategies involving up to two different treatments (Treatment A and Treatment B) for the Sick-Sicker disease.
+We assume that it is not clinically possible to distinguish between individuals in S1 and S2, so any treatment strategy involves treating individuals in both S1 and S2, regardless of whether they experience a benefit.
+Treatment A increases the QoL of individuals only in S1 from 0.75 (utility without treatment, \texttt{u\_S1}) to 0.95 (utility with Treatment A, \texttt{u\_trtA}), costs \$12,000 per year (\texttt{c\_trtA}), and does not impact the transition rates.
+Treatment B reduces the progression rate from S1 to S2, with a hazard ratio (HR) of 0.6 (\texttt{hr\_S1S2\_trtB}), costs \$13,000 per year (\texttt{c\_trtB}), and does not affect QoL.
+We consider four treatment strategies: Standard of care with no treatment (SoC Strategy), Treatment A only (Strategy A), Treatment B only (Strategy B), and Treatment A and B used in combination (Strategy AB).
+When combined, the effects of Treatment A and B are assumed to be independent and treatment costs are additive.
+Note that for Strategy A, the model has identical transition probabilities to SoC.
+The differences are the added cost of the treatment for S1 and S2, and QoL increases for S1.
 After comparing the four strategies in terms of expected QALYs and costs, we calculate the incremental cost per QALY gained between non-dominated strategies as explained below.